 Image 7 - Vigorous growth of Mombasa grass between the rows.
 SAF developed by Ernst Götsch, Toca Farm, Itirapina – São Paulo.

 The grass is pruned several times per year, presenting a vigorous growth.
-We never let the grass grow and produce seeds, this slows down its growth and consequently the growth of the entire system (Images 6 and 7).
+We never let the grass mature and produce seeds, this slows down its growth and consequently the growth of the entire system (Images 6 and 7).

 The fourth dimension is time, thanks to it we can plant in high density, because each plant has a development time characteristic to its species.
-Thus, we can start planting vegetables in the same space that we planted trees or Mombasa grass, for example, because in a few months the vegetables become redundant, then the placenta 2 plants get established (see the Principles - natural succession and stratification), which, after two years cease to exist and the fast-growing trees begin to dominate, which after a few years are replaced by trees with greater longevity, and the trees themselves are also planted in high density and these, with time, are pruned and thinned until they reach the final spacing or are replaced by others ( placenta I and II → secondary I and II → Climax).
+Thus, we can start planting vegetables in the same space that we planted trees or Mombasa grass, for example, because in a few months the vegetables are removed, then the placenta 2 plants become established (see the Principles - natural succession and stratification), which after two years are removed and the fast-growing trees begin to dominate, which after a few years are replaced by trees with greater longevity, and the trees themselves are also planted in high density and these, with time, are pruned and thinned until they reach the final spacing or are replaced by others ( placenta I and II → secondary I and II → Climax).

 Principle 2 – Natural succession and stratification

 The second principle concerns the natural succession of species in our agroforest.
 This principle is closely associated with the stratification of the forest.
 For more than 40 years Ernst Götsch studied forests and their dynamics and managed to systematize one of the most important principles, which is stratification.
-Each individual reaches a size that is characteristic of its species when they reach their adulthood, for example, when they are at the top of the forest, call them emerging, these are those trees that are above the forest, that stand out, like, for example, in the Amazon where we have the Brazil nut tree (Bertholletia excelsa), the white silk cotton tree (Ceiba pentandra), the caryocar (Caryocar villosum), the arara nut tree (Joannesia princeps), in the Mata Atlântica we have the jequitiba (Cariniana legalis), in the northeast, the coconut (Cocos nucifera), in the south, the Araucaria (Araucaria angustifolia) and many other species.
+Each individual when it arrives at its adult phase reaches a size that is characteristic of its species when, for example, when they are at the top of the forest, we call them emergents , these are those trees that are above the forest, that stand out, like, for example, in the Amazon where we have the Brazil nut tree (Bertholletia excelsa), the white silk cotton tree (Ceiba pentandra), the caryocar (Caryocar villosum), the arara nut tree (Joannesia princeps), in the Mata Atlântica we have the jequitiba (Cariniana legalis), in the northeast, the coconut (Cocos nucifera), in the south, the Araucaria (Araucaria angustifolia) and many other species.
 Ernst Götsch was able to identify 11 strata or storeys (Image - 9), which occur in virtually all of the biomes of Planet Earth, with the exception of the regions closer to the poles.

-However, for easier understanding, he summarizes in five strata this dynamic of the forest, and each stratum shows the percentage of shade that their canopy must occupy in the corresponding storey (Image 10).
+However, for easier understanding, he summarizes this dynamic of the forest in five strata, and each stratum shows the percentage of shade that their canopy must occupy in the corresponding storey (Image 10).

 IMAGE 9 – 11 strata (storeys)